-- Develop and revise financial policy and procedures as needed, bringing recommendations to CFSC Board for approval. - Review the most recent monthly financial statements at each meeting for comment and presentation to the CFSC Board. - Review of the right use of Fischer Income Fund and Alternative Investment Fund, and other Funds, every five years (2010, 2015, etc.). - At the year-end, decide on any internal fund transfers (such as increasing the balance of the Fischer Income Fund). - Reports on the financial health of CFSC to the board of CFSC. - Available for consultation to the Treasurer, Financial Administrator, and General Secretary as individual members and as a committee as needed.
+- Develop and revise financial policy and procedures as needed, bringing recommendations to CFSC Board for approval. - Review the most recent monthly financial statements at each meeting for comment and presentation to the CFSC Board. - Review of the right use of Fischer Income Fund and Alternative Investment Fund, and other Funds, every five years (2010, 2015, etc.). - At the year-end, decide on any internal fund transfers (such as increasing the balance of the Fischer Income Fund). - Available for consultation to the Treasurer, Financial Administrator, and General Secretary as individual members and as a committee as needed.